Art Education Mission Statement

 Additionally, course work must include 26 hours of studio art or design, including 18 hours of Foundations and Studio Art as well as 8 hours of advanced level art courses (300 level or above) in one studio area, as required by Michigan State LQ standards.
 Acceptance of course credit and credit based on portfolio review is defined below and up to the discretion of the Chair of the Art Education Department.

-Most post-degree students can complete the CCS Art Education professional program in three or four semesters depending on the number of undergraduate or studio courses required to meet the Michigan State entry level teaching standards.
+Most post-degree students can complete the CCS Art Education professional program in three or four semesters depending on the number of undergraduate or studio courses required to meet the Michigan State entry-level teaching standards.
 Typically, 27 to 33 credits are required to complete the program including one semester of Directed Teaching (Student Teaching) worth 12 credits.

 Alternate Means To Attain Credits: College Level Examinations Program(CLEP)

 CLEP tests the student’s general knowledge in one of more than 33 subjects; information on these tests is available online at www.collegeboard.com/clep.
 CLEP exams cost approximately $90.
 A satisfactory score will earn the student 3 college credits in the subject area of the test.
-The Art Education Department is willing to accept CLEP credit for up to two liberal arts courses.
+The Art Education Department is willing to accept CLEP credit for up to two liberal arts courses and one math course.
 If a student wishes to take a CLEP examination to test out of one or more of their courses, he/she must receive approval from both the Registration Office and the Art Education Department prior to taking the test.
 Without such approval, the student may not receive credits for the tests taken and passed.

 Portfolio Review For Credit